mithi/bare-minimum-2d/core-concepts.md

-# Core concepts in two minutes
+# Core Concepts in Two Minutes

 A `BareMinimum2d` component only has two props: `container` and `data`.
 `container` is a small hash-like type object with exactly four elements.